MUSIC LESSONS OVERVIEW

 - Customized lesson plans – students able to choose the music that they work on

 - FREE recitals twice per year.
 No performance fees or admission cost!
+Our recitals include participation trophies, as well as free family photos by a certified photography crew!

 Introduction and Overview